 That Perfect Song… On YouTube.

-Copyright, The Basics Of It All
+Legal Music and Copyright, The Basics Of It All

 But if the song is a cover song… well… now there are some things to be aware of.
-There are a number of licenses that needs to be obtained by the artist in order to legally distribute that song.
+There are a number of licenses that need to be obtained by the artist in order to legally distribute that song.
 There is a chance that the cover song has not gone through the rigors of getting those licenses.

 Can’t The DJ Just Get The License?